Skip navigation

 1. Application for academic promotion is available to academic staff who:

-• hold a full or part-time position, whether continuing or fixed term, who have been employed at the University continuously for at least 12 months or hold a full academic honorary status working at the ANU Medical School and undertake work in each of the categories of research, education and service.
-ANU Medical School clinical staff who hold an honorary clinical title must apply for promotion through the clinical pathway via the ANU Medical School Appointments and Renewals Committee, rather than through the University Promotions Committee;
+1. hold a full or part-time position, whether continuing or fixed term, who have been employed at the University continuously for at least 12 months, up to the date of the application deadline; or hold a full academic honorary status working at the ANU School of Medicine and Psychology and undertake work in each of the categories of research, education and service.
+ANU School of Medicine and Psychology clinical staff who hold an honorary clinical title must apply for promotion through the clinical pathway via the ANU School of Medicine and Psychology Appointments and Renewals Committee, rather than through the University Promotion Committee (UPC) or a Local Promotion Committee (LPC);

-• are not currently subject to a performance improvement plan (corrective action plan due to underperformance) and are not currently facing formal disciplinary or administrative action as a result of a current or pending investigation;
+3. are not currently subject to a performance improvement plan (corrective action plan due to underperformance) and are not currently facing formal disciplinary or administrative action as a result of a current or pending investigation; and

-• in exceptional cases, academic staff with employment at the University of less than 12 months may submit a case for exemption to the relevant promotion committee Chair.
+4. are employed at the University for less than 12 months and are granted an exemption by the relevant promotion committee Chair.
 This exemption is obtained in advance of the promotion round opening.
-Both supervisor and Research School Director endorsement and College Dean acknowledgement are obtained prior to submitting an exemption case to the promotion committee Chair.
+Both supervisor and School Director or equivalent endorsement and College Dean acknowledgement are obtained prior to submitting an exemption case to the promotion committee Chair.

 Preparation for academic promotion

-1. Applicants, supervisors, College Deans and promotion committee members are familiar with University policies, procedures, education, research and service indicators and approved pro-formas, and assessing achievement relative to opportunity guidelines for academic promotion, including COVID-19 related information published for the 2021 Academic Promotions Round.
+1. Applicants, supervisors, College Deans and promotion committee members are familiar with University policies, procedures, education, research and service indicators and approved application forms, and assessing achievement relative to opportunity guidelines for academic promotion.

-2. Applicants discuss their proposed application with their supervisor and their Research School Director or equivalent.
+2. Applicants discuss their proposed application with their supervisor and their School Director or equivalent.

 3. Applicants discuss their proposed application for promotion to level E1 with their College Dean.

 4. In exceptional cases, the relevant promotion committee may determine an accelerated promotion of two levels.
-Where a Local Promotions Committee (LPC) considers and recommends an accelerated promotion to Level E, the promotion case must be referred to the University Promotions Committee (UPC) for consideration and determination.
+Where a Local Promotions Committee (LPC) considers and recommends an accelerated promotion to Level E, the promotion case must be referred to the UPC for consideration and determination.
 The relevant promotions committee has the discretion to recommend that the applicant be promoted by only one level.

 Submission of academic promotion application